-The folder that isn't actually a config folder
+The folder that isn't a config folder

 backups/